AlgoVisionKnights-V2/adv-react/src/assets/bubblesort.md

 # Overview

 Bubble sort is one of the more simple sorting algorithms.
 Due to the simplicity of the algorithm, the Big O runtime suffers heavily.
+One way to view bubble sort is to compare it to king of the hill.
+In terms of bubble sort, we can act as though we start from the beginning of the array and as we go through the array, 2 numbers compete with each other.
+The larger number is the winning number and the number that wins gets to continue going through the array until the end of the array is reached.

 # How does it work?